dogada/metajs/doc/src/documents/index.html.md

-In the above example local variable `opt` from `logos-demo` function isn't passed to `named-id` function, because `opt` argument declared as *optional* for `named-id` function (and has default value &mdash; empty string).
+In the above example local variable `opt` from `logos-demo` function isn't passed to `named-id` function, because `opt` argument declared as *optional* for `named-id` function (and has default value &ndash; empty string).
 If you missed a required variable and MetaJS can't find it in the call context or there more than one possible solution, you should see a warning.